ArielHorwitz/botroyale/docs/guides/bots/custom_battles.md

 ...
 ```

-The `botroyale.api.bots.BotSelection` object has many configuration options, but we are only interested in the *selection* argument to select which bots play.
+The `botroyale.api.bots.BotSelection` object has many configuration options, but we are only interested in passing a list of bot names to select which bots play.

 When running the script now (with only the `"random"` bot selected), we should only ever see draws and `"random"` bots winning because they are the only ones playing.
-The battle will run very quickly because they are extremely simple bots (<0.1 ms calculation time per step).
+The battle will run very quickly because they are extremely simple and quick bots.
 Depending on the map and the bots, battles may take far, far longer.

 ## Selecting maps